-- 22. The auditor shall obtain an understanding of the entity's risk assessment process relevant to the preparation of the financial statements, through performing risk assessment procedures, by: - (a) Understanding the entity's process for: (Ref: Para.
-A109-A110) - (i) Identifying business risks relevant to financial reporting objectives; (Ref: Para.
-A62)
+22. The auditor shall obtain an understanding of the entity's risk assessment process relevant to the preparation of the financial statements, through performing risk assessment procedures, by: (a) Understanding the entity's process for: (Ref: Para.
+A109-A110) (i) Identifying business risks relevant to financial reporting objectives; (Ref: Para.
+A62) and (b) Evaluating whether the entity's risk assessment process is appropriate to the entity's circumstances

-(b) Evaluating whether the entity's risk assessment process is appropriate to the entity's circumstances
+(ii) Assessing the significance of those risks, including considering the nature and the likelihood of their occurrence; and complexity of the entity.
+(Ref: Para. (iii) Addressing those risks; A111-A113)

-- (ii) Assessing the significance of those risks, including the likelihood of their occurrence; and complexity of the entity.
-(Ref: Para.
-A111-A113) - 23.
-If the auditor identifies risks of material misstatement that management failed to identify, the auditor shall: - (a) Determine whether any such risks are of a kind that the auditor expects would have been identified by the entity's risk assessment process and, if so, obtain an understanding of why the entity's risk assessment process failed to identify such risks of material misstatement; and - (b) Consider the implications for the auditor's evaluation in paragraph 22(b).
+- 23. If the auditor identifies risks of material misstatement that management failed to identify, the auditor shall: - (a) Determine whether any such risks are of a kind that the auditor expects would have been identified by the entity's risk assessment process and, if so, obtain an understanding of why the entity's risk assessment process failed to identify such risks of material misstatement; and - (b) Consider the implications for the auditor's evaluation in paragraph 22(b).